FTCTeam10298/Website/tryouts/tryouts.md

 If you're interested in joining Brain Stormz contact us via [Holler](https://holler.fyi/s/5bd0f5brainstormz) or email (<ftc10298@gmail.com>) and let us know that you want to try out.

-For those looking to become a core engineering team member, you will have the option to choose between two types of tryout challenges:
+You will have the option to choose between two types of tryout tests:
 - Coding
 - Building

-*(Note: The challenge you choose won't lock you into a particular type of role on the team, as it is mainly to gauge ability and willingness to learn.)*
+*(Note: The challenge you choose won't lock you into a particular type of role on the team.)*

 ## Step 2: Online Challenge